 live for a few millionths of a second.
 In the 1990s ionization cooling

 became a theoretically operable technique but putting it into practice

 MICE collaboration was formed in the early 2000s and developed the

 novel technique shown below, which has now been proven to work.

-Figure above shows downstream to upstream ratio of number of events.
+The figure above shows the downstream to the upstream ratio of a number of events.
 A ratio greater than unity in the beam core

 is evidence for ionization cooling and is evident for 6-140 and 10-140 beams with both the full LH2 absorber

 and the LiH absorber.
 The effect predicted from the simulation is shown in red, while that measured is shown in

 Making the muon beam